Recovering From a Narcissistic Relationship: 21 Steps to Heal After a Narcissistic Relationship

 - Don’t respond to their hostile e-mails or texts,

-If you feel intense feelings of anxiety, try calming yourself down by breathing deeply and reaching out to your loved ones or a therapist.
+If you feel intense feelings of anxiety, try calming yourself down by breathing deeply and reaching out to your loved ones or a mental health counselor.

 #5.
 No Contact Rule